Naihra/CozyGroveSaveMod/README.md

 ![Sort](https://user-images.githubusercontent.com/84879535/120906050-95582100-c656-11eb-8a7a-eab422e7800a.png)

 Grouped by type/season, type/color, color.

-### Sort Wardrobe
-Sorts the clothes in wardrobe alphabetically, which puts the items of the same category together.

-Unfortunately there is no pattern I could find to sort them in other way.

 ### Inventory Expander
 Expands or reduces the size of the backpack and the storage.
 To make it less of a cheat there is an optional "Donation" field, where you can input the amount you want to spend on the upgrade.